moira-alert/doc/source/feed.rst

 This is an important and non-obvious part.
 Default Graphite relay does not support duplicating metric stream to several backends, which is how Moira works.
-Good news is that you probably already use a different relay that supports duplication, because default relay is very slow.
+Good news is that you probably already use a different relay that supports duplication, because the default relay is very slow.

 Here is an example of carbon-c-relay_ configuration for Moira.